You are currently viewing <strong>What are the best low vision aid devices for children?</strong>

 Sources of audiobooks for children:

-American Printing HouseOpens in a new tab.
-Find accessible textbooks in their database or have one created in braille, large print, or digital.
-Read more about APH Tests and TextbooksOpens in a new tab..
+American Printing House Find accessible textbooks in their database or have one created in braille, large print, or digital.
+Read more about APH Tests and Textbooks.

-BookshareOpens in a new tab. is an ebook library funded by the U.S. Department of Education, Office of Special Education Programs (OSEP).
+Bookshare is an ebook library funded by the U.S. Department of Education, Office of Special Education Programs (OSEP).
 Memberships are free for those who qualify.
 Ebooks can be read in large font or audio format.
 The books can be downloaded to the Bookshare reader, other tablets, computers, or smartphones.

-Learning AllyOpens in a new tab. is an audiobook library for grades K – 12.
+Learning Ally is an audiobook library for grades K – 12.
 They specialize in audiobooks to help print-disabled students develop literacy skills.

-National Library Service for the Blind and Print-DisabledOpens in a new tab.
-(Library of Congress) The NLS provides free books and magazines to those individuals who are determined to be qualified disabled by a competent authority.
+National Library Service for the Blind and Print-Disabled (Library of Congress) The NLS provides free books and magazines to those individuals who are determined to be qualified disabled by a competent authority.
 Your eye doctor is one.
 Through its national network of cooperating libraries, NLS mails books and magazines in audio and in braille to be used with the NLS digital audio players.
 Music instructional materials are also available in large print, braille, and recorded formats.

 image of the NLS digital audio player

-Requests are made thru your local network library or downloaded from the Braille and Audio Reading Download (BARD)Opens in a new tab. or via the BARD Mobile app.
+Requests are made thru your local network library or downloaded from the Braille and Audio Reading Download (BARD) or via the BARD Mobile app.

 Should the child with low vision learn Braille?